Fulton County Assault Lawyer

 • Simple assault.
 An individual can be charged with simple assault if they have allegedly attempted to commit violent harm and injury to another person or commit an act that places another individual in reasonable fear of imminent violent harm or injury.
 Simple assault charges can arise in situations when:

-• The assault is committed against an individual of the senior community
+• The assault is committed against an individual in the senior community.

 • Aggravated assault.
-An individual can face charges of aggravated assault in Fulton County if they have allegedly committed the offense of assault or the threat or attempt of violent harm in the following scenarios:
+An individual can face charges of aggravated assault in Fulton County if they have allegedly committed the offense of assault, or the threat or attempt of violent harm in one of the following scenarios:

 • With the intent to rape, murder, or rob the victim

-• With the use of a deadly weapon or any device, object, or instrument which, when used against the victim, can carry the likelihood of causing serious bodily injury
+• With the use of a deadly weapon or any device, object, or instrument that, when used against the victim, can carry the likelihood of causing serious bodily injury

 • With the use of any object, instrument, or device that, when used against the victim, could or does actually result in strangulation